Nonlinear Landau damping for the two-species screened Vlasov-Poisson system with large initial distributions: Finite-Time Estimates

 \section{Finite-Time Estimates}

-In this section we derive quantitative a priori estimates on finite time intervals for the phase-space distributions and the associated charge density.
-More precisely, under the bootstrap assumptions on $\rho$ and $\nabla_x\rho$ in \eqref{ziyouliu02}, we first propagate suitable weighted $W^{2,\infty}$ bounds for $f^\pm$.
-These estimates are then used to control the macroscopic density and its spatial derivatives in $L^1$, $L^\infty$, as well as in the Besov seminorms that enter the nonlinear Landau damping analysis.
-Throughout this section, $C(t)$ denotes a positive nondecreasing function of time, which may change from line to line.
+In this section, we establish quantitative a priori estimates on finite time intervals for the distribution functions and the associated charge density.
+Under the bootstrap assumptions \eqref{ziyouliu02}, we first propagate weighted $W^{2,\infty}$ bounds for $f^\pm$, and then use these bounds to control the corresponding macroscopic density.